WebMonitor.fyi logoWebMonitor.fyi

 What happens to my monitors after Cyber Monday?

-They keep running until you change them.
-Many users bump the frequency back to hourly or daily after the weekend and leave the monitors as ongoing trackers for the next shopping cycle.
+On paid plans they keep running until you change them.
+After the weekend, bump the frequency back to hourly or daily and leave the monitors as ongoing trackers for the next shopping cycle.

 Related